velartrill/velartrill.github.io/orig/spirals/collision/sparrow.md

 Moose yawns, nodding and bouncing up from the couch.
 "Roger that.
 C'mere, hotshot."
 He beckons to Sparrow, ignoring her complaints as he manhandles her gently out of bed, unbuttoning the oversized pajamas I dug out of a closet for her.
 The poor thing looks half the size she used to, a pale sliver of a waif of a girl, nothing like the force of nature I remember, all tan, sleek, perfectly disciplined muscle and lazy grins.

-We all cleaned the blood and grime of battle off ourselves (and sometimes each other) butt naked in the group showers together so many times that the only remarkable thing about seeing Sparrow in her underwear is how goddamn many scars she has, some in places I don't much like to contemplate.
-I spot a gnarly old bullet wound from the siege of Rookshalter, where I made a real mess digging out a round I figured for sure would be filled with the usual poisons and venom — it wasn’t, of course, meaning I smashed her up all the worse inside for little more than a souvenir, not that she breathed a word in complaint.
+We all cleaned the blood and grime of battle off ourselves (and sometimes each other) butt naked in the group showers together so many times that the only remarkable thing about seeing Sparrow in her underwear is how goddamn many scars she has, some in places I don't much like to think on.
+I spot a gnarly old bullet wound from the siege of Rookshalter, where I made a real mess digging out a tox round before the poison seeped into her — the cartridge turned out to be empty, of course, meaning I smashed her up all the worse inside for little more than a souvenir, not that she breathed a word in complaint.
 But on the whole it's a little hard to tell which ones are battle scars, which ones were torture wounds… and which ones she did to herself.
-Moose tugs the fresh-tailored uniform down over the girl's quivering shoulders, fastening buckles around the waist and straightening the rank strip.
+Moose tugs the fresh-tailored uniform down over the girl's quivering shoulders, fastening the buckles and straps around her waist and arms, and straightening the rank strip.
 Sparrow catches a glimpse of herself in the mirror and starts.

 "I… I look… This feels all—"